-- 12.5 An employee leaving for such service as herein described shall receive immediately his/her accrued vacation pay. - An employee promoted to take the place of one entering such service may, upon the resumption of employment by such employee, be returned to his/her previous position and salary, but at not less than the then current minimum for that position.
+- 12.3 In the event an employee on the resumption of his/her position is found to be physically incapacitated as a result of such service to the extent he/she is unable to carry on his/her former employment, the Publisher shall make all efforts to place him/her in other acceptable employment.
+In the event such other employment is not found, the termination of the services of such employee shall be effected, as in other cases, with appropriate severance pay.
+In special cases of unquestioned or unchallenged incapacity, the application for resumption of employment in Section 12.2 and his/her reinstatement shall be deemed to have been made, and severance pay shall be paid as of the date of the employee's termination of service described in Section 12.1. - 12.4 An employee leaving for such service as herein described shall receive immediately his/her accrued vacation pay. - 12.5 An employee promoted to take the place of one entering such service may, upon the resumption of employment by such employee, be returned to his/her previous position and salary, but at not less than the then current minimum for that position.
 Any employee so promoted, and while such promotion is temporary, shall continue to receive credit for his/her employment in the experience rating in which he/she is classified.
-In the event of a subsequent permanent change in employment, and consequent change of classification, the employee shall receive full credit in his/her experience rating in such new classification for the period in which he/she already has been engaged in such new employment. - 12.7 An employee hired as a replacement for one entering such service shall be covered by all provisions of this Agreement, except by this military service clause.
-Such replacement employee, however, on entering such service shall receive severance pay and prorated vacation pay. - 12.8 Upon the return of an employee from military service, the temporary employee displaced by his/her return shall be given first consideration when a vacancy occurs. - 12.9 Upon an employee's entering such service as hereinabove set forth during the lifetime of this Agreement, his/her rights under this Section shall become vested in him/her and shall survive the expiration of this Agreement. - 12.10 Leaves of absence shall be granted to employees for required annual training service with the National Guard and the Army, Navy, Marines, or Coast Guard Reserves. - 12.11 Employees called to duty in the National Guard as a result of a civil disturbance or other temporary emergency shall be compensated in accordance with the Publisher's policy outlined in Section 12.12. - 12.12 Regular full-time or part-time employees who are called into active military service or National Guard service shall be granted leaves of up to twenty-six (26) weeks (130 working days) of integrated military pay.
+In the event of a subsequent permanent change in employment, and consequent change of classification, the employee shall receive full credit in his/her experience rating in such new classification for the period in which he/she already has been engaged in such new employment. - 12.6 An employee hired as a replacement for one entering such service shall be covered by all provisions of this Agreement, except by this military service clause.
+Such replacement employee, however, on entering such service shall receive severance pay and prorated vacation pay. - 12.7 Upon the return of an employee from military service, the temporary employee displaced by his/her return shall be given first consideration when a vacancy occurs. - 12.8 Upon an employee's entering such service as hereinabove set forth during the lifetime of this Agreement, his/her rights under this Section shall become vested in him/her and shall survive the expiration of this Agreement. - 12.9 Leaves of absence shall be granted to employees for required annual training service with the National Guard and the Army, Navy, Marines, or Coast Guard Reserves.

+- 12.10 Employees called to duty in the National Guard as a result of a civil disturbance or other temporary emergency shall be compensated in accordance with the Publisher's policy outlined in Section 12.12. - 12.11 Regular full-time or part-time employees who are called into active military service or National Guard service shall be granted leaves of up to twenty-six (26) weeks (130 working days) of integrated military pay.
 Employees on active military leave must notify their supervisor of their activation and the amount of military pay that will be received while actively serving in the military.
-Employees on integrated military pay will continue to be covered through The Sacramento Bee's employee benefit package, for up to three (3) months, with the employee paying the applicable co-premium for their coverage.
+Employees on integrated military pay will continue to be covered through The Sacramento Bee's health insurance plan for up to three (3) months, conditioned upon the employee paying the applicable co-premium for their coverage.
 At the end of the twenty-six (26) weeks of integrated military pay, the employee may be placed on unpaid military leave.